WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/dates-times.md

 ### Dates in the middle of a sentence

 When indicating dates in the *month dd, year* format in the middle of a sentence, insert a comma after the year.
-However, if the date in the middle of the sentence consists of only the month and year, then don't insert a comma.
+However, if the date in the middle of the sentence consists of only the month and year, then don't insert a comma after the year.

+**Examples**

+[tip] Recommended: It was only until May 4, 2020, that the latest version was released. [/tip]
+[tip] Recommended: It was only until May 2020 that the latest version was released. [/tip]

+### Things to avoid while expressing dates